- Academic Advising

 - Writing Program

-The Office of Undergraduate Studies directs the activities of several areas at UTSA, including Academic Advising, Air Force Reserve Officer Training Corps, Army Reserve Officer Training Corps, Office of Core Curriculum and Quality Enhancement Plan, Graduation Initiative, the Institute for Law and Public Affairs, Learning Communities, Testing Services, the Tomás Rivera Center, Undergraduate Studies Support and Technology Services, the University Health Professions Office, and the Writing Program.
+The University College directs the activities of several areas at UTSA, including Academic Advising, Air Force Reserve Officer Training Corps, Army Reserve Officer Training Corps, Office of Core Curriculum and Quality Enhancement Plan, Graduation Initiative, the Institute for Law and Public Affairs, Learning Communities, Testing Services, the Tomás Rivera Center, Undergraduate Studies Support and Technology Services, the University Health Professions Office, and the Writing Program.
 The office also serves as the academic home for the Bachelor of Arts in Multidisciplinary Studies and the Bachelor of Science in Public Health, and oversees the coordination of UTSA’s undergraduate curriculum and UTSA’s undergraduate academic policies and procedures.

 UTSA views sound academic advising as a significant responsibility in educating its undergraduate students.
 Employing developmental advising principles, UTSA academic advisors offer academic advising and guidance to empower students to realize their full potential.